jainsambhav91/thesis/README.md

 I will approach this project from three different stages.
 Starting at a macro level, visualizing these laws from the national viewpoint, trying to answer broader questions about their history, their inception, and presence across the country.
 I will then move to the state level, where narrower questions about the sex offender registry and their demographic make-up will be addressed.
 Finally, I would move to the district level, which will examine the impact of the collateral consequences in detail.

+I am hoping that this work will compell the user to look at a sensitive topic, such as this one, from a different perspective, at the same time making them well informed and aware, rectifying myths and misconceptions along the way.

+___